 Sudoku Puzzling Materials

-So, it would be preferable to have the puzzle entered onto a material that can be modified as needed without concern for “messing up” the play area on the puzzle.
+It would be preferable to have the puzzle entered onto a material that can be modified as needed without concern for “messing up” the play area on the puzzle.
 Additionally, the materials that I am about to recommend provide a more “playful” puzzling experience allowing the puzzler the freedom to experiment with personal preferences in making puzzle notes and informed guesses.

-The benefits of using Puzzling Materials are:
+Benefits of using Puzzling Materials

 - A larger puzzle template that provides larger spaces for notes.